vidurj/minimal-span-parser/README.md

 # Extending a Parser to Distant Domains

 This repository contains the code used to generate the results described in [Extending a Parser to Distant Domains Using a Few Dozen Partially Annotated Examples](TODO) from ACL 2018, forked from the [Minimal Span Parser](https://github.com/mitchellstern/minimal-span-parser) repository.
+An more user friendly implementation of the parser is available in PyTorch through [AllenNLP](https://github.com/allenai/allennlp) and a demo here http://demo.allennlp.org/constituency-parsing.
 ## Requirements and Setup

 * Python 3.5 or higher.